IndieDragoness/portfolio/README.md

 @media only screen and (max-width: 600px) {#main {margin-left: 0}}
 {% endraw %}
 ```

+### Interfacing with HTML Contact Form
+Use [this tutorial](https://stackoverflow.com/questions/19213226/how-to-html-input-to-flask) to setup a contact form with Flask and HTML.

 ## CSS Structures
 CSS is used for the 'style' of the webpage(s).
 It removes what used to be tags added to every page, and centralizes